 The Elective Program gives students the option to select from a variety of extra-curricular offerings.
-On Mondays students may also opt to go home at the end of the academic day (3:20).
-Electives are offered primarily on Monday afternoons from 3:30-5:00, with a few limited offerings for certain Groups on Wednesday afternoons from 2:20 - 3:10.
-Elective classes include vertical age groupings and may be led by students under faculty supervision.
+On Mondays students may also opt to go home at the end of the academic day (3:25).
+Electives are offered primarily on Monday afternoons, though there may be other elective offerings at other times during the week, from time to time.
+Elective classes include vertical age groupings and are led by faculty or by students under faculty supervision.
 There are some classes that continue from year to year, and some students participate each semester and/or year to develop deeper skills in a particular area.
 It is also not unusual for students to try new activities each year.